rickysaltzer/impala-refresher/README.md

 Usage:

     Usage of ./impala-refresher:
-      -nodes="":    Comma separated list of impala daemons to refresh -table="":    Table to refresh
+      -concurrency=0: Max number of refreshes to perform concurrently (0: unlimited) -nodes="":    Comma separated list of impala daemons to refresh -table="":    Table to refresh
       -timeout=60:  Refresh timeout in seconds